Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 There’s an upside, though.
 Lots of businesses have experimented with lead capture pages and forms, so you have lots of data upon which to rely.

-Then you have my top five pro tips for optimizing your lead capture pages for conversions.
+Then you have our top five pro tips for optimizing your lead capture pages for conversions.

 Following the guidelines in this article will help you get off to a solid start.
 However, your work’s not done yet.